PlotSquared

 1. Put "PlotSquared-Bukkit-7.x.jar" into your plugins folder

-3. If you are updating from a previous major release, such as v3, v4 or v5, read this page first.
+3. If you are updating from a previous major release, such as v3, v4 or v5, read page first.

 4. Reboot the server and PlotSquared will generate all necessary files.